 Scripture writing is a great way to engage with the scriptures.
 There’s an actual scientific evidence that writing things down by hand, the old fashioned way, is linked to stronger neural encoding and memory retrieval.
 In other words, writing things down helps us to remember that information better!
 If you’re really trying to remember more of the Bible, one way to help that process is to write it down.

-Our scripture writing community, CLUB 119 has several monthly scripture writing plans you can use to get you started with this activity.
+CLUB 119, my Bible study community, used to be a scripture writing community and there are several monthly scripture writing plans you can use to get you started with this activity.
 You can check them all out here.
 They’re absolutely free and you can start them at any time!

 One of my other favorite scripture writing resources are the Write the Word Journals from Cultivate What Matters.
 They are beautiful, easy to use journals that combine scripture writing with journaling and/or light study!
 You can check them out here.